THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 I don’t speak much to some of them anymore, but I always have a huge smile when I see their success and I hope they feel the same about me.

-The Build Blog Freedom community is awesome for this – you get new friends to go through your journey with who are as serious as you as well as me to answer all your questions 🙂
+The SEO Fast Track community is awesome for this – you get new friends to go through your journey with who are as serious as you as well as me to answer all your questions 🙂

 7. Spreading yourself too thin in the belief you need to be everywhere